kaichevannes/portfolio/README.md

 1. Install ansible
 2. `ansible-playbook -i vm bootstrap_cluster/bootstrap.yml ~/path/to/sever-ssh-key.pem`

-**To access an ssh key from WSL, copy into .ssh and then chmod 600**
+**Note: to access an ssh key from WSL, copy into .ssh and then chmod 600**